sgarciav/positiveceremonies.com/_posts/2022-03-25-laura-and-amber.markdown

 project-date: March 2022
 client: Laura Sutton and Amber Byess
 category: Marriage Certificate Signing
-description: [txt]
+description: I had the privilege of signing the marriage certificate of close friends.
 ---

-[txt]: I had the privilege of signing the marriage certificate of close friends.